nitishk99/GS230699_Nitish_Kumar/README.md

 # Data Viewer App

-This project is a Data Viewer App built with React, Redux, and Firebase.
+This project is a Data Viewer App built with React, Redux, Firebase, MUI, and TypeScript.
 It allows users to view and manage data related to stores and SKUs, and visualize planning data in a grid format.

 ## Available Scripts